Honkware/langchain/docs/modules/agents/tools/getting_started.md

 **coingecko-api**

-- Tool Name: CoinGecko
+- Tool Name: CoinGecko API
-- Tool Description: A wrapper around CoinGecko API.
-Useful for fetching information for a specified cryptocurrency or multiple cryptocurrencies.
-Input should be a comma-separated list of coin IDs (e.g., 'bitcoin,ethereum') followed by an optional list of comma-separated currencies (e.g., 'usd,eur').
-If no currencies are provided, it defaults to 'usd'.
+- Tool Description: Useful for when you want to get cryptocurrency information from the CoinGecko API.
+The input should be a question in natural language that this API can answer.
-- Notes: A connection to the CoinGecko API (https://api.coingecko.com/api/v3), specifically the /simple/price endpoint.
+- Notes: A natural language connection to the CoinGecko API (https://api.coingecko.com/api/v3/), providing access to various endpoints for cryptocurrency data.
-- Requires LLM: No
+- Requires LLM: Yes
-- Extra Parameters: coingecko_api_key (your API key to access this endpoint, optional)